Alon-L/lines/README.md

 ```

 ### Subtract `sX`
 Subtracts `X` from the current cell.
-Numbers are signed.
+Negative numbers refer to their 2-complement representation.
 ```
 1 a3
 1 s1